mattermost/docs/source/administration/config-settings.rst

 Allow File Sharing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When false, disables file sharing on the server.
+When ``false``, disables file sharing on the server.
 All file and image uploads on messages are forbidden across clients and devices, including mobile.

 +---------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableFileAttachments": true`` with options ``true`` and ``false``.    |